AI-SDC/SDC-Reboot/ml-risk-agreement.rst

 - This has implications for the choice of risk metrics.

-..

   Sacro-ml currently reports a range of metrics.
   The intention is for the developers and stake-holders to co-design the most informative presentation of these results.

-- This also has implications for the attack ‘set-up’: in particular for attribute inference, the simulated attack should be allowed to say, ‘\ *don’t know’*, rather than forcing it to make prediction\ *s*.
+- This also has implications for the attack ‘set-up’:
+  In particular for attribute inference, the simulated attack should be allowed to say, ‘\ *don’t know’*, rather than forcing it to make prediction\ *s*.
 This has a dramatic effect on the accuracy of the predictions it does make.